A Comparison of Different Methods to Adjust Survival Curves for Confounders: Illustrative Example

-Figure~\ref{fig::example_smoking} shows the crude and adjusted survival curves for people who have never smoked versus people who are current smokers or have smoked in the past.
-We used every method mentioned in section~\ref{chap:methods} to adjust the curves for age, gender, educational status and employment status.
-We used a cox-regression to model the survival time and a logistic regression to model the treatment assignment.
+Figure~1 shows the crude and adjusted survival curves for people who have never smoked versus people who are current smokers or have smoked in the past.
+We used every method mentioned in section~\ref{chap:methods} to adjust the curves for age, gender and educational status.
+We used a Cox regression to model the survival time and a logistic regression to model the treatment assignment.
 Regardless of the method, it can clearly be seen that the adjusted survival curves are closer to each other than the crude Kaplan-Meier curves.
 Nonetheless, the survival curve of never-smokers is still above smokers in the entire interval, suggesting that the effect of smoking on the survival time is not entirely due to the considered confounders.
 The differences between the adjustment methods are rather small in this case.
+Additional information about the estimation of these curves, including checks of the proportional hazards assumption and positivity violations are given in the online appendix.